 - Make sure you know why you’re doing it and what success looks like.
 Brands aren’t just about looking beautiful, they have to contribute to business success.
 So whether you measure your new brand’s effectiveness in growing sales, opening previously closed doors to bigger companies or increased consumer engagement, it doesn’t matter.
 But you need to know what you’re shooting for.

 - Make sure you know what’s involved.
-Rebranding properly takes time, budget, and a huge amount of effort on your part, not just your agency’s.
+Rebranding properly takes time, budget, and effort on your part, not just your agency’s.
 And the larger and more complex your business, the more work involved.
 Doing it right takes far more investment and effort than holding a logo design contest on Freelancer.com and popping the winner onto your website and auto-signature.

 - Prepare to make tough decisions.
 And overcome some big emotions.
 Even if you think you hate your current brand identity and can’t wait to get a shiny new one, you’ll be amazed at how entrenched it is and possibly how attached you are to it, if not the actual identity then all that it stands for.
 And it’s not just about you.
 Expect strong opinions and even resistance from your staff.
 If they’re proud of where they work they may not take kindly to you meddling with that.